-- Small farmers are used to intercrop, looking for different food plants to spread the risk of a crop failure and anticipating on erratic rainfall.
-In Tanzania for example the combination of Maize and Beans and Pigeon pea is very common.
+- Small farmers are used to intercrop, looking for different food plants to spread the risk of crop failure and anticipating on erratic rainfall.
+In Tanzania, for example, the combination of Maize and Beans and Pigeon pea is very common.

 The amount of time subsistence farmers are spending to grow their own food is greatly underestimated.
 It was calculated (by Hivos ) that a farmer in Zambia is spending 240 days on a ha of Jatropha, which goes at the cost of time he/she needs to produce food.
 So they had to be compensated financially for this loss in income, which makes the whole system not very sustainable.

 - In new and unused area’s plant Jatropha always in combination with a food crop.

 - Plant Jatropha in hedges, either along boundaries and/or in rows in the field

 - Plant combinations of Jatropha and food crops in plantations.